Mason Core Submission Guidance

 Mason Apex

-Beginning Fall 2024, Capstone and Synthesis courses will be merged into a new category — Mason Apex.
+Beginning Fall 2024, Capstone and Synthesis courses are merged into a new category — Mason Apex.
 All students admitted Fall 2024 and beyond will be required to complete a Mason Apex course as part of the Integration tier of Mason Core.

 Students admitted prior to Fall 2024 can use either a Capstone or a Synthesis course to satisfy this Integration requirement for Mason Core.